Karthikraja1082/java-interview/README.md

 ### Introduction

-This is a Spring based Maven project, which has already enabled Spring MVC, JPA (with Hibernate provider), and H2 in-momory database.
+This is a Spring based Maven project, which has already auto-configured Spring MVC, Spring Data, JPA (with Hibernate provider), and H2 in-momory database.

 The application can be started in development mode with the following command: